WICG/webpackage/explainer.md

 Bundles will probably also include a way to depend on other bundles by reference without directly including their content.

-Like enveloped signed exchanges, bundles have a physical URL in addition to the logical URLs of their contained exchanges.
+Like enveloped signed exchanges, bundles have a distributing URL in addition to the publishing URLs of their contained exchanges.

 <a id="loading"></a>
 ### Loading specification